-Did you know that you ought to register your drone with the Federation Aviation Administration, FAA, to fly t in the US?
+Did you know that you ought to register your drone with the Federation Aviation Administration, FAA, to fly it in the US?
 With the regulations in place, you are subject to criminal and civil penalties when you fail to register your drone that weighs more 0.55 pounds.
-You must be at least 13 years old and t will set you back $5.
+You must be at least 13 years old and it will set you back $5.
 After this, it is a matter of flying to your heart’s desires, but you must ensure you follow the rules and regulation spelled out by the FAA.
-Up until recently, it was not mandatory for you to register your model aircrafts.
+Up until recently, it was not mandatory for you to register your model aircraft.
 With tougher laws in place, it is illegal to fly in your backyard without a license.
 Today, we look at the rules and regulations you need to adhere to and the process of registering your drone with the FAA.

 Table of Contents

 The FAA is taking a keen interest in all objects that take to the USA airspace since they might cause a flight risk to commercial aircraft, air forces crafts, as well as property and people on the ground.
 They are also keen on ensuring that they limit the chances of drones endangering the lives of US citizens and jeopardizing national security by taking inappropriate videos and photos.
 While you may be an innocent drone pilot excited about your new toy, flying in a no-flight zone and worse still, your drone is not registered you will face legal action.
 Registering your drone with the FAA will save you a lot of headaches.

 * Enhancing Accountability